wright-cemrc-projects/cryoet-montage/SerialEM/README.md

 ## SerialEM Setup for Montage Parrallel Array Cryo-Tomography (MPACT)

 This workflow uses open-source microscope control software [SerialEM](https://bio3d.colorado.edu/SerialEM/download.html) to implement dose distribution and montage cryo-electron tomography for acquisition of large field of view without sacrificing high resolution information.
-The MPACT performance in the preservation of high resolution structures has been benchmarked at the pixel size of ~4.6 Å by subtomogram averaging of in-situ flexible glycoprotein fusion F of the respiratory syncytial virus (RSV).
+The MPACT performance in preservation of high resolution structures has been benchmarked at the pixel size of ~4.6 Å by subtomogram averaging of in-situ flexible glycoprotein fusion F of the respiratory syncytial virus (RSV).

 ### Features